-Born on the day the bomb was dropped on Hiroshima, Ginger (Elle Fanning who was thirteen when this was shot) and Rosa (Alice Englert) are seventeen and the best of friends.
-Their mothers met during childbirth and remained friends and the daughters have continued the tradition.
+Born on the day the bomb was dropped on Hiroshima, Ginger (Elle Fanning, who was 13 when Ginger & Rosa was shot) and Rosa (Alice Englert) are 17 and the best of friends.
+Their mothers met during childbirth and remained friends, and the daughters have continued the tradition.
 This is covered nicely in the movie by imagery of hands holding one another.
-Not only does it quickly establish a visual relationship, but it also gives us a hint how this is all going to work out.
+Not only does it quickly establish a visual relationship, but it also gives us a hint of how this is all going to work out.
 To survive this world, we are going to have to work together.
-Ginger’s Mother, Natalie (Christina Hendricks) is married to Roland (Alessandro Nivola) but theirs is not a happy marriage.
-Ginger never refer to him as Dad, simply calling him Roland.
+Ginger’s mother, Natalie (Christina Hendricks), is married to Roland (Alessandro Nivola), but theirs is not a happy marriage.
+Ginger never refers to him as Dad, simply calling him Roland.
 Roland was a conscientious objector during the war and was thrown in jail.
 It is this cross that he shoulders throughout his life, and it makes him irresistible to young girls but intolerable to everyone else.
 He may be in touch with his emotions, but he is the last person you can rely on.
-Ginger’s Mother was once a painter but gave up it up when she became a pregnant teenager.
+Ginger’s mother was once a painter but gave it up when she became a pregnant teenager.
 She has tried her best to be a good mother and wife, but notice how easily her husband and daughter abandon her for others.
 Roland failed as a father, Natalie as a mother, I wonder how Ginger will fair.
 This family is a collection of restless people, full of ideas and wants, burdened by sacrifice, and spinning quicker and quicker towards destruction.
-Ginger is worried about the bomb obliterating life, she should be worried about her family obliterating hope.
+Ginger is worried about the bomb obliterating life; she should be worried about her family obliterating hope.